It's Alive III: Island of the Alive

 It's Alive III: Island of the Alive is a 1987 American science fiction horror film written and directed by Larry Cohen.
 It is the sequel to the 1978 film It Lives Again.
 The film stars Michael Moriarty, Karen Black, Laurene Landon, James Dixon, Gerrit Graham, Macdonald Carey and Neal Israel.
-The film was released by Warner Bros. in May 1987.
+The film was released by Warner Bros.
+Pictures in May 1987.

 Plot

 Several years after the first two films' events, a woman goes into labor in a cab on a rainy night.
 Panicked, the cab driver seeks out a police officer to assist in the birth before searching for a public phone to call an ambulance.
 While he's away, the woman gives birth to a mutant baby.
 Recognizing it as a mutant child like those from the prior films, the officer tries to shoot and kill the infant, who reacts by killing the officer and mother.
 The following day, the mutant baby's corpse is found inside a Catholic church, where it dragged itself to die.

 In a courtroom, Stephen Jarvis is pleading for the court to spare his mutant son's life, who he argues acts aggressively because it's reacting to the hostility of the people and chaos surrounding him.
 The baby breaks out of its cage, but Jarvis calms it, convincing the judge to spare the child and four others like him by quarantining them on a remote deserted island.
 After the trial, Jarvis is a social pariah, unable to work his former acting job and the child's mother, Ellen, wants to live her own life without him as if she never gave birth.
 Jarvis soon becomes remarkably bitter, as he can't pay his legal fees and women want nothing to do with him, afraid that he'll pass on the mutation through casual touch.
 Aware that the babies are still alive and the mutations were a side effect of a medication his pharmaceutical company produced, Cabot and some of his associates travel to the island.
 They hope to kill the babies to manufacture the drug under a new label, only for the mutant babies to kill and eat the entire party.